What is the Difference between Enzyme Wash and Bio Wash?

 The enzyme wash and Bio wash or polishing are two important wash in garments washing.
 Both of those provide the garments softer and smoother handle.
 Though Enzyme wash and Bio wash or polishing have some similarity there’s some basic difference by which anyone can differentiate between these.

 Bio Wash/ Polishing

-To minimize the adverse effect of stone wash, the garments are washed by using enzyme.
-Enzyme breaks the surface cellulose fibers of the fabric and removes during washing.
+To minimize the adverse effect of stone washing, the garments are washed by using enzymes.
+The enzyme breaks the surface cellulose fibers of the fabric and removes them during washing.

-The bio polishing treatment remove the fuzz and pilling from the fabric surface and gives the fabric a softer and smoother handle, superior color brightness and glossier appearance.
+The bio polishing treatment removes the fuzz and pilling from the fabric surface and gives the fabric a softer and smoother handle, superior color brightness, and glossier appearance.

-The cellulose enzyme molecule is not so large than bio polishing enzyme molecule.
+The cellulose enzyme molecule is not so large as the bio polishing enzyme molecule.

-The cellulose enzyme molecule is too large to penetrate the interior of a cotton fiber.
+The cellulose enzyme molecule is too large to penetrate the interior of cotton fiber.

 Fading of color

 Fading due to removal of color with the fibers due to mechanical abrasion takes place.